 \section{Introduction}

-Deep neural networks continue to achieve remarkable success in various domains, yet remain vulnerable to adversarial attacks~\cite{DBLP:journals/corr/SzegedyZSBEGF13,DBLP:journals/corr/GoodfellowSS14}: carefully crafted perturbations to inputs that lead to incorrect model predictions.
-Recently, adversarial purification (AP)~\cite{pixeldefend,diffpure,yoon2021adversarialpurificationscorebasedgenerative} has gained increasing attention as a promising strategy to enhance adversarial robustness of models.
-These approaches aim to remove adversarial perturbations during inference, eliminating the need for classifier retraining.
-Generative models are commonly employed for this purpose, with various techniques, such as GANs~\cite{defensegan} and density models~\cite{pixeldefend}, being explored in prior work.
-However, the remarkable success of diffusion models~\cite{ho2020denoisingdiffusionprobabilisticmodels} has placed them at the forefront of adversarial purification~\cite{yoon2021adversarialpurificationscorebasedgenerative,diffpure,li2025adbmadversarialdiffusionbridge}.
+Deep neural networks continue to achieve remarkable success in various domains, yet remain vulnerable to adversarial attacks~\cite{DBLP:journals/corr/SzegedyZSBEGF13,DBLP:journals/corr/GoodfellowSS14}: crafted perturbations to inputs that lead to incorrect model predictions.
+Recently, adversarial purification (AP)~\cite{pixeldefend,diffpure,yoon2021adversarialpurificationscorebasedgenerative} has gained increasing attention as a promising strategy to enhance adversarial robustness.
+In contrast to Adversarial Training (AT) \cite{madry2018towards} techniques, which demand retraining a classifier and often come at the cost of benign performance, purification approaches aim to remove adversarial perturbations during inference.
+The remarkable success of diffusion models~\cite{ho2020denoisingdiffusionprobabilisticmodels} as generative models has placed them at the forefront of adversarial purification~\cite{yoon2021adversarialpurificationscorebasedgenerative,diffpure,li2025adbmadversarialdiffusionbridge}.

-The core goal of diffusion models is to transform a pure Gaussian into a complex data distribution through two processes: (i) a forward stochastic process that iteratively adds noise to a sample until it becomes pure noise and (ii) a reverse process that gradually denoises samples towards the original data distribution.
-As such, diffusion-based purification relies on the injected noise diluting adversarial perturbations during the forward process.
-The reverse process can then be used to reconstruct clean samples by removing the resulting combination of injected Gaussian and adversarial noise.
+The core goal of diffusion models~\cite{ho2020denoisingdiffusionprobabilisticmodels} is to transform a pure Gaussian into a complex data distribution through two processes: (i) a forward process that iteratively adds noise to a sample until it becomes pure noise and (ii) a reverse process that gradually denoises samples toward the original data distribution.
+In the context of adversarial purification, the forward process serves to dilute adversarial perturbations by injecting noise, whereas the reverse process reconstructs clean samples by removing the combined effect of injected Gaussian noise and adversarial noise.